 Global fisheries have made rapid strides in recent years by establishing its strong hold over increasing food supply, generating job opportunities, raising nutritional level and earning foreign exchanges.
-These benefits become more important when placed in the context of current challenges in food production, nutritional security, social transitions and growing climate uncertainties.
-Fish and fishery products are the most traded food commodities in the world accounting for 1% of world merchandise trade in value terms representing more than 9% of total agricultural exports all over world (FAO, 2014).
-About 38% of the global fish production enters international trade in various forms and shapes, generating an export earning of nearly US\$148.1billion with a record import at US\$140.6 billion during 2014.
-Mostly the developing countries that account for over 60% of global fish catch, which has continued to expand at an average annual rate of 8.8% (FAO, 2009 & 2012) and play a major role in the global trade of fish and fish products contributing around 50% of fishery exports in value terms and more than 60% in quantity terms supplied by them (World Bank, 2011).
+These benefits become particularly important when placed in the context of current food production challenges, social change and growing climate change uncertainties.
+Fish and fishery products are the most traded food commodities in the world accounting for 9% of total agricultural exports and 1% of world merchandise trade, in value terms (FAO, 2014).
+About 38% of the global fish production enters international trade in various forms and shapes, generating export earnings of US\$148.1 billion with a record import at US\$140.6 billion in 2014.
+The value of the global fish trade exceeds the value of international trade in all other animal proteins combined.
+Mostly the developing countries that account for over 60% of global fish catch, which is continued to expand at an average annual rate of 8.8%(FAO, 2009 & 2012), play a major role in the global trade of fish and fish products; about 50% of all fishery exports in value terms and more than 60% in quantity terms are supplied by them (World Bank 2011).
 At the same time, demand for fish products are likely to rise as a result of rising populations that are expected to reach 9.3 billion by 2050.
-Developing countries have a positive trade balance due to their increasing involvement in global fisheries trade.
-Developing country like India may have higher proportion of population growth but its impressive economic growth over the past two decades has resulted in steady increase in per capita income in real terms that in turn increases the purchasing power of people resulting in increasing demand for food to feed & ensure nutritional security of the population.
-As a result of which it brought inconsistency in fish consumption pattern across the coastal, marine and hill region.
+Furthermore, developing countries now display a positive trade balance due to their increasing involvement in global fisheries trade.
 It is estimated that fish production generally contributes 0.5 - 2.5 % of GDP globally (Allison 2011).
-In spite of that globally an estimated population of more than 1.3 billion people are in extreme poverty (2016), 795 million people (2015-16) are estimated to be in chronic hunger and an estimated one third of children in the developing world under five years of age are stunted (Conway 2012).
-Fish is considered as the most affordable and frequently consumed animal-source food in low income food deficit countries in sub-Saharan Africa, Latin America and Asia (World Bank,2006).
-It is an important source of a wide range of intrinsic micronutrients, minerals and fatty acids.
-It accounts for about 17 % of most affordable, easily digestible, high-quality animal protein and 6.7 % of all protein, all essential amino acids, essential fats (e.g. omega-3 fatty acids), vitamins and minerals thus contributing to a great extent to food and nutrition security in many Asian and African countries where large proportion of population are still in hunger and under nourished (Kent,1987).
-Besides small-sized fish species are excellent source of many essential minerals such as iodine, selenium, zinc, iron, calcium, phosphorus, potassium, and vitamins such as A, D and B. About 150 g of fish provides about 50-60 % of daily protein requirements for an adult.
-On an average, fish provides about 20-30 kilocalories per person per day.
-In addition, dietary diversity of the region is mainly influenced by different quantitative and qualitative attributes viz., income, price, preference, market, type and quality of products, cultural traditions, beliefs as well as various geographical, environmental, social and economic factors that influences the fish consumption pattern.

-Despite the significant contributions by the sunrise sector, global debates on fisheries issues and policies appear to be dominated by concerns over environmental sustainability, overfishing and overcapacity.
-In this context, it is alarming to note that the sector has not received adequate attention from the social scientists to understand its various socio-economic dynamics to prove the sunrise sector as a potential driver of local and national economic development.
+Due to research and technology developments, this vibrant sector has witnessed both horizontal and vertical expansion, with a quantum jump in total fish production in India from 0.75 million tonnes in 1950-51 to 11.41 MT in 2016-17, over 14.5-fold increase in fish production in just 6.5 decades, for which India has established its strong hold in global fish production, next to China.
+This resulted due to an unparalleled average annual growth rate of more than 4.8 percent in production and 7.5 percent in fish and fish product development over the years.
+In spite of that globally an estimated more than 1.3 billion people are in extreme poverty (2016), 795 million people (2015-16) are estimated to be chronically hungry and an estimated one third of children in the developing world under five years of age are stunted (Conway 2012).
+Fish is considered as the most affordable and frequently consumed animalsource food in low income food deficit countries in sub-Saharan Africa, Latin America and Asia (World Bank, 2006) which contains intrinsic nutrients like high quality protein, a range of micro-nutrients, and fatty acids essential for human brain development (Tacon and Metian, 2013) thus contributing to a great extent to food and nutrition security in many Asian and African countries where large numbers of people are still under starvation and under nourished (Kent, 1987).
+Despite the important contributions by the sunrise sector, global debates on fisheries issues and policies appear to be dominated by concerns over environmental sustainability, overfishing and overcapacity.
+In this context, it is alarming to note that the sector did not receive adequate attention from the social scientists to understand its various socioeconomic dynamics to prove the sunrise sector fisheries as a potential driver of local and national economic development.